kimutai99/Potato-Leaf-Classification/README.md

 # Potato-Leaf-Classification

 This project is a **Potato Disease Recognition App** built using **deep learning**.
 The app leverages a **custom Convolutional Neural Network (CNN)** to classify potato leaf diseases.
-The models have been trained on a dataset consisting of images of potato leaves and achieved high accuracy, with an **F1 score of 99%**.
+The models have been trained on a dataset consisting of images of potato leaves and achieved high accuracy, with an **Accuracy score of 96%**.
 The app allows users to upload images of potato leaves and predicts whether the leaf is healthy or affected by a disease, such as Early Blight or Late Blight.

 ## Features
 - **Image Upload**: User can upload an image of a potato leaf, and the app will classify it into one of three categories: Healthy, Early Blight, or Late Blight.
 - **Deep Learning Models**: The app uses both a custom CNN on potato leaf images.
-- **High Accuracy**: The models have been trained and tested on a subset of the PlantVillage dataset, achieving an F1 score of 99%.
+- **High Accuracy**: The models have been trained and tested on a subset of the PlantVillage dataset, achieving an Accuracy score of  99%.
 - **Real-time Prediction**: The app provides instant predictions and displays the predicted disease along with the uploaded image.

 ## Installation